Hyping the politics of scandal

 Now I confess I couldn’t follow all the actual allegations made in those essays.
 They were six jungles deep in the weeds.
 But I do remember the intense atmosphere that the scandal created.
 A series of bombshell revelations came out in the media, which seemed monumental at the time.
 A special prosecutor was appointed and indictments were expected.
 Speculation became the national sport.

-In retrospect Whitewater seems overblown.
+In retrospect, Whitewater seems overblown.
 And yet it has to be confessed that, at least so far, the Whitewater scandal was far more substantive than the Russia-collusion scandal now gripping Washington.

 There may be a giant revelation still to come.
 But as the Trump-Russia story has evolved, it is striking how little evidence there is that any underlying crime occurred — that there was any actual collusion between the Donald Trump campaign and the Russians.
 Everything seems to be leaking out of this administration, but so far the leaks about actual collusion are meager.